DVA-4/P.VERB/README.md

 # P.VERB

-A Dattorro plate reverb as a Eurorack module, running on the wonderful AMYboard hardware (based on ESP32-S3 with audio codecs, CV and more).
+A Dattorro plate reverb as a Eurorack module or standalone effects unit, running on the wonderful AMYboard hardware (based on ESP32-S3 with audio codecs, CV and more).

 Stereo in/out, eight reverb parameters plus modulation, full bidirectional MIDI, and an OLED laid out to mirror the front panel.
 The DSP is the sketch itself —